 >=30 kg catch levels, by fishery, for the previous 3 years, accounting for all catches, including discards.
-CCMs shall report their annual catch limits and their annual catches of PBF, with adequate computation details, to present their implementation for paragraph 5 and 6, if the measures and arrangements in the said paragraphs and relevant footnotes applied.
+CCMs shall report their annual catch limits and their annual catches of PBF, with adequate computation details, to present their implementation for paragraph 7, 8, 9 and 10, if the measures and arrangements in the said paragraphs and relevant footnotes applied.
 The Executive Director will compile this information each year into an appropriate format for the use of the Northern Committee.

 CCMs shall intensify cooperation for effective implementation of this CMM, including juvenile catch reduction.
-For this purpose, CCMs will make every effort to prevent their catch of age-0 fish (less than 2kg) from increasing beyond their 50% of 2002-2004 levels.
+For this purpose, CCMs will make every effort to prevent their catch of age-0 fish (less than 2kg) from increasing beyond their 50% of 2002-2004 levels, without prejudice to future consideration of baseline periods.

 CCMs, in particular those catching juvenile Pacific bluefin tuna, shall take measures to monitor and obtain prompt results of recruitment of juveniles each year.